bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter4-3.md

-# 4.3 Ethernet(CN1)
+# 4.3 Ethernet

-This example uses the TCP / IP socket API to implement a simple C/S structure of the program.
+This example uses the TCP/IP socket API to implement a simple C/S structure of the program.
 Copy the executable program arm_client to the development board, pc_server copy to the PC, the development board and PC access network.

+The MYD-Y6ULX has two ethernet interfaces, CN1 and CN2.

 Configure IP of PC machine and run server program: